Certora/Documentation/docs/user-guide/glossary.md

   called an "overapproximation"; if it does not then it is called an "underapproximation".
-For example, a {ref}`NONDET <view-summary>` summary is an overapproximation because every possible value that the original implementation could return is considered by the Prover.
+For example, a {ref}`NONDET <view-summary>` summary is an overapproximation because every possible value that the original implementation could return is considered by the Prover, while an {ref}`ALWAYS <view-summaries>` summary is an underapproximation if the summarized method could return more than one value.

   Proofs on overapproximated programs are {term}`sound`, but there may be spurious {term}`counterexample`s caused by behavior that the original code